 The Health Lottery has generated over £121m for communities across Great Britain and aims to create a pipeline to fund our most disadvantaged and isolated community groups for years to come.
 The Health Lottery has enabled over 3,200 local health projects and charities to help more than 600,000 people in Great Britain.

 Additionally, hundreds of charities have received support and donations from Northern & Shell through The Desmond Foundation, which has dispensed more than £28 million to charities.
-Funds have been donated directly and also raised by the RD Crusaders Supergroup, which in addition to Richard Desmond has featured a range of performers including Roger Daltrey, Lulu, Greg Lake, Robert Plant, Mark Ronson, Zoot Money, Russ Ballard, Dave Howman, Steve Smith, Nikki Lamborn and many others.
+Funds have been donated directly and also raised by the RD Crusaders Supergroup, which has featured performers including Roger Daltrey, Lulu, Greg Lake, Robert Plant, Mark Ronson, Zoot Money, Russ Ballard, Dave Howman, Steve Smith, Nikki Lamborn, and many others.

-Northern & Shell Chairman Richard Desmond takes a personal and active interest in every charity supported and the Foundation processes requests and assesses where funds should best be made available.
+The Northern & Shell Chairman, Richard Desmond, takes a personal and active interest in every charity supported and The Desmond Foundation processes requests and assesses where funds should best be made available.

-The aim of The Desmond Foundation is to use donations in a focused and informed way to realise the greatest possible benefit to recipients.
-Its strategy is to allocate funds to a large number of smaller charities so that the money goes straight to the people who need it.
+The Foundation aims to use donations in a focused and informed way to realise the best possible benefit to recipients.
+Its strategy allocates funds to smaller charities allowing the money to go straight to those who need it.

-In recent years the Foundation has focused its awards on children and young people’s charities in the UK and has contributed extensively to further the wellbeing of disadvantaged sections of society, however, larger charities have also benefitted extensively with donations to schools, hospitals, old people’s homes, carer organisations, hospices and a wide range of medical support groups.
+In recent years, the Foundation has focused its awards on children and young peoples' charities in the UK and has contributed extensively to further the wellbeing of disadvantaged sections of society.
+Larger charities have also benefitted with donations to schools, hospitals, retirement homes, carer organisations, hospices and a wide range of medical support groups.

-Children’s charities remain the focus of The Desmond Foundation but consideration is given by the Trustees to worthy causes outside this area, so long as the funds awarded can make a difference.
+Children’s charities remain the focus of The Desmond Foundation, although consideration is given by the Trustees to worthy causes outside this area, so long as the funds awarded can make a difference.